jundalisay/superblist/content/en/research/newton/principia/book-3/prop-01.md

 This is also the way to find the quantity of matter [mass] in the planets.
 This is because the quantities of matter are as the forces of gravity at equal distances from their centres.

-In the sun, Jupiter, Saturn, and the earth respectively are= 1, 1/xxxx, 1/xxxx, and 1/xxxxx
+In the sun, Jupiter, Saturn, and the earth respectively are: 1, 1/xxxx, 1/xxxx, and 1/xxxxx

 If the parallax of the sun is taken greater or less than 10" 30" , the quantity of matter in the earth must be augmented or diminished in the triplicate of that proportion.